Lajahom123/devops-basics/docs/operations/lessons-learned.md

 Runbooks should make those checks separate.

-## App Service should not block liveness on database initialization
+## Migrations should stay outside App Service startup

-The current application initializes a table during startup when a database is configured.
-That is acceptable while the project is small, but production systems should avoid making process startup depend on schema creation.
+The current architecture runs Flyway migrations through a Container Apps Job before the Web App slot swap.
+That keeps schema changes out of process startup and makes deployment failures easier to understand.

-Prefer:
+Keep this separation as the project grows:

 - migrations as a separate deployment step;
 - idempotent migration tooling;